HISPlayer/UnitySamples/hisplayer-add-stream-sample.md

 To check how to set up the SDK and API usage, please refer to **Assets/HISPlayerSample/Scripts/HISPlayerAddStreamController.cs** and **HISPlayerController GameObject** in the Editor.

 ## HISPlayer Add Stream UI Demo
 The UI components in the sample scene are fully modifiable and each stream has its own UI.
 The sample is intended to show a comprehensive scene using the HISPlayer SDK to help demonstrate the AddStream feature at runtime.
-Please, refer to the **AddStreamButton GameObject** in the Editor and the **OnAddStream function** in the **HISPlayerAddStreamController.cs script**.
+Please, refer to the **AddStream Button GameObject** in the Editor and the **OnAddStream function** in the **HISPlayerAddStreamController.cs script**.

 ```C#
 /// <summary>